To run the model, go to the workspace directory work. This

 with this QTCM1 package),

-moves the resulting executable from src
+moves the resulting executable from src to

-, and executes the program in work
+work, and executes the program in work.

 As it runs, the program writes out diagnostic messages (such as